 We sent the document through internal email only, and we provided the recipient with the document password by phone.
 We kept hard copies as well in a locked cabinet.

-And if we had any external auditors or examiners that wanted to review the report, we typically made them read it on-site in hard copy only and not take it away from our area.
+If we had any external auditors or examiners who wanted to review the report, we typically made them read it on-site in hard copy only and not take it away from our area.
 So we had very tight security around anything to do with SARs.
 And that’s really a definite best practice for any compliance group.

 A: Actually, it is a very good practice for compliance people at banks to make a connection with your local law enforcement.
 This would include the local field office of the FBI or even Homeland Security.
 I think law enforcement does appreciate when we as compliance professionals actually reach out to them directly.

 Q: Is there a limit on how many SARs you can write and submit, especially in the closing quarter of the year?

 A: You can submit as many as you need to but you want to avoid the defensive filing.